 Dad loves his fishing but unfortunately for him, my sister and I don’t eat fish.
-One time Mum claims that she cooked fish and told us it was chicken and apparently we ate it all.
+One Mum claims that she cooked fish and told us it was chicken and apparently we ate it all.
 I’m still skeptical about this.
 Anyway, in the lead up to Easter, Dad will usually head out fishing and try catch our meal for our Good Friday feast.
 Mum has learnt that we don’t trust her with anything she tries to pass off as chicken so now everything has to be easily distinguishable.

 While I’m not a fan of fish, I do like prawns and I enjoy having them as part of our Good Friday dinner.
 This is one of Mum’s favourite recipes for Coconut Prawns and served with a delicious Mango Dipping Sauce, its the perfect dish for Good Friday!